 Courseulles-sur-Mer station, then and now

-Amongst my father’s possessions there were also some saucy, French postcards purchased in Courseulles-sur-Mer, one of which he had sent to his mother to let her know he was in France.
-My brother had sent copies of the photos to the Juno Beach Museum (for the 70th anniversary of D-Day) where they were very gratefully received as the museum thought they had every picture from that time and did not know these existed.
+For the 70th anniversary of D-Day (2014), my brother sent copies of the above photos to the Juno Beach Museum where they were very gratefully received as the museum thought they already had every picture from that time and did not know these existed.

 Being a late entrant into the war, Eric remained in the navy for a further couple of years sailing around the world and serving mainly in the Pacific.
-This ‘Issue Card’ (a booklet listing supplies and medical treatment received) shows that he spent the last weeks of January 1945 in Portsmouth Barracks whilst his ship, the frigate HMS Odzani was in dock –
+This ‘Issue Card’ (a booklet listing supplies and medical treatment received) shows that he spent the last weeks of January 1945 in Portsmouth Barracks whilst his ship, then the River Class frigate HMS Odzani (K356), was in dock –

 Issue Card, Portsmouth Barracks 1945

 My father sometimes talked about “Crossing the Line”, a potentially unpleasant ritual to initiate those who were crossing the equator for the first time.
 This certificate shows that he did so on board the Odzani in May 1945 –

 HMS Odzani in 1943 (photo: Imperial War Museum FL 16954)

 After the war, Eric worked as a printer for the Southend Standard and then at a Co-op Bakery before being employed by the Ford Motor Company at Dagenham and then Basildon until retirement.

 My parents and I, c.1955

 When Eric died in 1996, a saucy, French postcard was found amongst his possessions.
 Somehow, he had managed to purchase this during his brief time in Courseulles-sur-Mer in June 1944.
 He had intended to send it to his mother to let her know he was in France but evidently did not have an opportunity to do so.